ilmente/lofty/README.md

-# lofty
+# Lofty

-A simplistic and quirky application-layer-centered opinionated framework
+An opinionated, simplistic, quirky and application-layer centered typescript framework